North Cornwall · PL27 · Cornwall Council North

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Wadebridge, that work is shaped by the place itself — Wadebridge is the inland market town for the Camel Estuary and Padstow, with a fifteenth-century bridge over the Camel, a strong independent retail high street and a busy Camel Trail terminus, with a building stock that leans toward medieval bridge-end terraces and Georgian townhouses.
+A Wadebridge brief starts on the street, not the screen — Wadebridge is the inland market town for the Camel Estuary and Padstow, with a fifteenth-century bridge over the Camel, a strong independent retail high street and a busy Camel Trail terminus, with a building stock that leans toward Georgian townhouses and post-war suburban estates.

 • Conservation Area